pddlive/academia-hugo/content/home/hero.md

 +++
 ## **Welcome**

-I work with people who are ready to heal from the effects of trauma and anxiety.
-I am currently enrolled in a 3 year Somatic Experiencing training program and use somatic, trauma-informed, and mindfulness-based approaches to help people engage their inner resources to strengthen connections with self and others.
-I have years of experience partnering with teens, adults, and families contending with anxiety, depression, and complex trauma.
-I integrate attachment theory and a compassionate approach to support your healing journey and for you to feel a stronger connection with your self and body, with others, and your community.
+I help individuals heal from trauma and anxiety through somatic, trauma-informed, and mindfulness-based approaches.
+Currently training in Somatic Experiencing, I work with teens, adults, and families, integrating attachment theory and compassion to foster deeper self-connection, body awareness, and community bonds.